History of the Jews in South Africa: Jewish education in South Africa

 The Progressive Movement maintains a network of supplementary Hebrew and Religious classes at its temples.
 These schools are all affiliated to the SA Union for Progressive Judaism.
-Rabbi Sa'ar Shaked, congregational rabbi of Beit Emanuel Progressive Synagogue is currently involved in efforts to establish a Rabbinic Academy and Higher Education Institution in Gauteng.
+Rabbi Sa'ar Shaked, congregational rabbi of Beit Emanuel is currently involved in efforts to establish a Rabbinic Academy and Higher Education Institution in Gauteng.

 Conservative / Masorti's presence in South Africa is limited to one synagogue in Johannesburg.

 Limmud was introduced to the country in 2007.
 The Limmud South Africa conferences are held in August/September each year.
 South Africa's Orthodox rabbis do not participate, unlike the UK's Orthodox Rabbinate part of whom have taken part in Limmud UK; see Limmud § Relationships with Orthodoxy in Britain.